mroman-ibs/FuzzyImputationTest/README.md

 fuzzy numbers, and check quality of such an imputation.
-To impute fuzzy values, various imputation methods - both general (like miceRanger, missingForest, knn), and specific ones (d-imputation method, abbreviated as DIMP, see (Romaniuk and Grzegorzewski 2023)) - can be used.
-To check the quality of the imputation process, the dataset without missing values can be specified, and then it is tested with the whole set of procedures.
-These procedures are related to calculation of various sample statistics like the mean, standard deviation, and some special distance measures for fuzzy numbers, together with obtaining different error values, and conduction of statistical tests based on the epistemic bootstrap (see (P. Grzegorzewski and Romaniuk 2021, 2024; Przemyslaw Grzegorzewski and Romaniuk 2022)) from package (see (Romaniuk, Grzegorzewski, and Parchami 2024)).
+To impute fuzzy values, various imputation methods - both general (like miceRanger, missingForest, knn), and specific ones (d-imputation method, abbreviated as DIMP, see (Maciej Romaniuk and Grzegorzewski 2026)) - can be used.
+To check the quality of the imputation process, the dataset without missing values can be specified, and then it is tested with the whole set of procedures (see (Maciej Romaniuk and Grzegorzewski 2026)).
+These procedures are related to calculation of various sample statistics like the mean, standard deviation, and some special distance measures for fuzzy numbers, together with obtaining different error values, and conduction of statistical tests based on the epistemic bootstrap (see (P. Grzegorzewski and Romaniuk 2021, 2024; Przemyslaw Grzegorzewski and Romaniuk 2022)) from FuzzySimRes package (see (M. Romaniuk, Grzegorzewski, and Parchami 2024)).
 There are also special procedures to fuzzify the input and introduce some NAs when necessary.